udayskai/mutualaidworld/README.md

 To help, do this

-1. Visit our website https://coronadonor.org and click on the Slack links to join our Slack.
+1. Visit our website https://coronadonor.org and click on the links to join our Slack.
 Introduce yourself and get amongst it.

 2. Have a play with the [demo app](https://w4gl-uat.herokuapp.com/) and read up on the documentation and the issues already filed.